Bandeapart1964/PuppyGit/README.md

 ## download
 <a href=https://github.com/Bandeapart1964/PuppyGitPro/releases>Github Release</a>

+## help translate
+now this app only support english, the english language file at src/main/res/values/strings.xml, you can translate it to your language, then send a pr

 ## Donate
-If this app has many users in future, maybe I'll make some ways to accept donation
+If this app has many users in future, maybe I'll make some ways to accept donations